 Topics like centre-state relations and interstate relations are frequently in the news and questions are asked on them.

-You have to study about the emergency provisions.
-Read about the types of emergencies but the most important ones are national emergency and President’s rule.
-Financial emergency is not that significant.
+You have to study about the emergency provisions for IAS Exam.
+Read about the types of emergencies but the most important ones are the national emergency and the President’s rule.
+A financial emergency is not that significant.
 Chapter 16 ( Chapter 36 of the fifth edition of the book) is extremely essential and you should study it.
 It deals with Article 370 which talks about the special status of Jammu & Kashmir.
-Similarly, chapter 17 is crucial as it talks about the special provisions of some states like Nagaland, Maharashtra, etc.
+Similarly, chapter 17 is crucial as it talks about the special provisions of some states like Nagaland, Maharashtra, etc. Article 370 was recently in the news since it was abrogated.

 The critical topics in Part 3 are:

-- Parliament: In parliament, you must read about its composition, working, parliamentary privileges, the Lok Sabha and Rajya Sabha.
+- Parliament: Under the topic, parliament, you must read about its composition, working, parliamentary privileges, the Lok Sabha and Rajya Sabha.

 - The President and the Central Council of Ministers